-Service revenues increased by \$6.1 million, or 23.0%, from \$26.8 million to \$32.9 million for the three months ended March 31, 2022, as compared to the same period in 2021.
-This increase was driven by strong customer demand for our supply chain solutions provided by Cryoport Systems, CRYOPDP, and CRYOGENE.
+Service revenues increased by \$4.9 million, or 16.5%, from \$29.7 million to \$34.6 million for the three months ended June 30, 2022, as compared to the same period in 2021.
+This increase was driven by strong customer demand for our supply chain solutions provided by Cryoport Systems, CRYOPDP and CRYOGENE.

-Product revenues decreased \$7.1 million, or 26.9%, from \$26.5 million to \$19.4 million for the three months ended March 31, 2022, as a result of the New Prague Fire that led to approximately \$9.4 million in revenue loss for the quarter.
-Product revenues consists primarily of revenue from our portfolio of cryogenic stainless-steel freezers, aluminum dewars and related ancillary equipment used in the storage and transport of life sciences commodities, which includes the rapidly growing Cell and Gene Therapy market through a global network of distributors and direct client relationships.
+Product revenues increased \$3.1 million, or 11.5%, from \$26.5 million to \$29.6 million for the three months ended June 30, 2022, driven by the demand for MVE Biological Solutions' portfolio of cryogenic stainless-steel freezers, aluminum dewars and related ancillary equipment used in the storage and transport of life sciences commodities.